 Long Protocol: 1 appointment about 1 week from the start of the first downregulation injections / 1 appointment during the first week of stimming / 1 appointment during the second week of stimming / pre-and post embryo transfer on the day

 Short protocol: 1 appointment during the first week of stimming (as estimated according to your natural cycle)/ 1 appointment during the second week of stimming / 1 provisional booking of an extra appointment for a 3rd week, in case the natural cycle is delayed (this can always be cancelled if not needed) / pre-and post embryo transfer on the day

 Frozen cycle with downregulation: 1 appointment about 1 week from the start of the first downregulation injections / 1 or 2 appointments whilst building up the womb lining / pre-and post embryo transfer on the day

 Natural frozen cycle: 1 or 2 appointments in the first half of your natural cycle / pre-and post embryo transfer on the day

 This overview should hopefully be informative enough if you are wondering when to book appointments for, but please feel free to contact me via my email address above if you would like further explanations or have more specific questions.

 Pre- and post- embryo transfer acupuncture

 I am now offering a more streamlined service for patients who would like to be seen on their day of transfer.
-You will be treated in a zero gravity chair and although another patient might be present in the room as well, your privacy will be assured by a screen and no details will be taken during the session itself.
+You might be treated in a zero gravity chair and although on very rare occasions another patient might be present in the room as well, your privacy will be assured by a screen and no details will be taken during the session itself.
 This enables me to offer more flexibility regarding timing of the transfers, including early starts to fit the transfer in before on the day and return straight after the transfer.